vrdev116/Work-on-SQL-Developer/README.md

 Queries
 https://dbfiddle.uk/k26Sg7fD

-These text written by VR116.
-If U 💚 this, Give me cup of coffee
+Written by VR116.
+If U 💚 this, buy me a cup of ☕